🎉 Our Office 365 Reporting Tool is now available in Azure Marketplace 🚀

 This website uses cookies to improve your experience.
 We'll assume you're ok with this.
 Know more.

 Delegated access to an Exchange mailbox is a double-edged sword.
 It enhances collaboration but can also leads to accidental or even intentional email deletions.
 Events like these raise security concerns and emphasize the need to track email actions to find who deleted emails in Outlook.
-If you're an admin struggling to audit email deletions in Office 365, our guide is a one-stop shop.
+If you're an admin struggling to audit email deletions in Microsoft 365, our guide is a one-stop shop.

 Microsoft 365 Permission Required